Should Divorced Catholics Enter the Dating Scene?

 Figuring out what went wrong in your previous relationship can help you avoid the risk of repeating mistakes and can prepare you to make better relationship decisions in the future.

+Pope Francis has said: “Have the courage to be truly happy”.
 While filling the void of loneliness may give you instant gratification, rushing into a new relationship may result in new struggles and even more challenges.
+True happiness comes first from discerning our vocation and growing in love of Christ first.

 What Does the Lord Want For You?